A to Z of Destinations

 Philippines travel guide, including map of the Philippines, top Philippines travel experiences, tips for travel in the Philippines, plus where to see rice terra

-In our island adventures we head for the 7,107 beach-fringed, tourist-free isles of the Philippines
+Head to the 7,107 beach-fringed, tourist-free isles of the Philippines for a glimpse of untouched South-East Asia

 The Philippines' Department for Tourism is encouraging travellers to keep visiting the islands, large parts of which remain undamaged by Typhoon Haiyan